Takashi Tachibana

-Takashi Tachibana (立花 孝志, Tachibana Takashi) is a Japanese social activist, journalist, accountant and politician who is the founder and leader of the NHK Party (NHK党, NHK tō).
+Takashi Tachibana (立花 孝志, Tachibana Takashi) is a Japanese social activist, journalist, accountant and politician who is the founder and former leader of the NHK Party (NHK党, NHK tō).
 A former assemblyman for the Funabashi City Assembly and the Katsushika Ward Assembly, he was elected to the House of Councillors in the July 2019 regular election on his party's proportional representation list.
 He automatically forfeited his seat on 10 October when he officially became a candidate in the October 2019 by-election to the House of Councillors for a majoritarian seat in Saitama.

 Career

 He was an accountant, program producer and executive assistant of Katsuji Ebisawa, the chairman of NHK from 1997 through 2005.
 He leaked information about NHK's accounting scandals to the Shukan Bunshun in 2005, which forced him to retire.
 He founded an internet watchdog TV show concentrating on NHK in 2011.